intergral/frdocs/docs/Monitor-your-data/Observability-agent/Ingest.md

 ### **Step 4**: Create the containers

-Create the Grafana Agent container and the MySQL container with the following code:
+Create Grafana Alloy container and the MySQL container with the following code:

 ```yaml
 services: